hwangswan/dotfiles/readme.md

 ## Note:
 - If the installation works well, but the airline shape is still weird, try decreasing line width (terminal).
+- Fonts are installed automatically, but remember to change the terminal font.